ParadauxIO/Conch/README.md

 As of the time of writing this there are no current external libraries used.

-1.  :: Download the latest copy of HiberniaDiscord from the releases page.
+1.  :: Download the latest copy of io.paradaux.hiberniadiscord.HiberniaDiscord from the releases page.
-2.  :: Move HiberniaDiscord.jar into your plugins folder
+2.  :: Move io.paradaux.hiberniadiscord.HiberniaDiscord.jar into your plugins folder
 3.  :: Restart (Do *Not* Reload) your server to generate the necessary configuration files.
 4.  :: Configure the plugin to use your webhook.